projectyumo/SummerPAI/README.md

 # CNN_Test.ipynb
 Test your understanding of the Convolutional Neural Network algorithm!
 Figure out the correct feature map sizes given the image size, kernel size, stride, and padding!

+# SPAI_lens_dataset.zip
+Gravitational Lensing images to demo how to train a Convolutional Neural Network.

+# Lensing_CNN.ipynb
+Code for the demo on how to train Convolutional Neural Networks.